-In assessing whether the asset is impaired or if reversal of prior impairment loss is required, the carrying value of the asset is compared with its recoverable amount.
+In assessing whether impairment is required, the carrying value of the asset is compared with its recoverable amount.
 The recoverable amount is the higher of the asset's fair value less costs to sell and value in use.
-Given the nature of the Group's activities, information on the fair value of an asset is usually difficult to obtain unless negotiations with potential purchasers or similar transactions are taking place.
+Given the nature of the Parent Company's activities, information on the fair value of an asset is usually difficult to obtain unless negotiations with potential purchasers or similar transactions are taking place.
 Consequently, unless indicated otherwise, the recoverable amount used in assessing the impairment loss is value in use.

-The Group estimates value in use using a discounted cash flow model using a discount rate of 10.00% in 2020 and 2019.
+The Group used the discounted cash flow model in estimating value in use, using a discount rate of 10.00% in 2021 and 2020.